island-lang/island-lang.github.io/README.md

 I put two boxes in the room.
 I decide that both may only contain balls (i.e. I give both of them the same type, namely `Ball`).

 Now, I define a rule that says that whenever there's a ball in box 1, box 2 "magically" gets a ball as well, but with a complementary color.
 For example, if I put a blue ball in box 1, an orange ball magically appears in box 2.
-I define a second rule so that the opposite will happen as well, e.g., if I put an orange ball in box 2, a blue ball will appear in box 1.
+I define a second rule so that the reverse would happen as well, i.e., if I put an orange ball in box 2, a blue ball will appear in box 1.

 I create a secondary room blueprint.
 The second room also starts out completely empty.